 At last I go to bed, but it’s no use.
 I’m still awake at 3 a.m.

-At the end of school I get away from class quickly and wait outside Ivy’s classroom.
+At the end of school a few days later I get away from class quickly and wait outside Ivy’s classroom.
 She’s surprised – we’ve hardly spoken since the evening of the raid.

 “Ive, can we go for a coffee?”

 So we find a table in a quiet corner of McGuffins with a couple of small lattes.
 And I tell her what I learned from Dad the other night, and about our Auntie Ivy.
 She goes very quiet.
 Her head goes down and she starts crying.
 Finally she looks up.